IshanManchanda/ark-optimization/README.md

 Both are compiled with the -fopenmp and -O3 flags.

 ### Project Structure
+main.cpp is the actual project file.
-The ArkOptimisation.cpp file has been retained for reference, main.cpp is the actual project file.
+The ArkOptimisation.cpp file has been retained for reference.